 Most live productions present a variety of potential hazards and risks.
 Probably the easiest way to identify these (and get some perspective on your priorities) is to carry out a Risk Assessment.
-If you don't know how to go about this, there is a straightforward explanation of Risk Assessment on the HSE website.
+If you don't know how to go about this, there is a straightforward explanation of Managing risks and risk assessment on the HSE website.
 You also can find a document template there if you need one, or use our example risk assessment as a starting point.

 Larger and/or more complex productions may also call for a Method Statement.
 Essentially this is a description of what you are planning to do, and how and when you will carry it out.
 If several people or organisations are involved, it should also detail who will be responsible for each task (and, where relevant, to whom they are answerable).
 A method statement does not have to be long, complicated, or excessively detailed (indeed, its main purpose is as a reference document for all parties, so clarity and brevity are important).

 As far as touring productions are concerned, the main everyday considerations are for:

 To get equipment in and out of a venue safely, you may need to think about: